Born This Way Ball: Controversies

-The tour became the subject of numerous controversies.
+The tour became a subject to numerous controversies.
 In South Korea, the Korea Media Rating Board have deemed Gaga and the tour too sexual for under-18's and have banned them from attending.
-Numerous religious groups in the Philippines accused the singer of blasphemy due to her song "Judas" and protested to cancel the show in the country.
+Numerous religious groups in the Philippines accused Gaga of blasphemy and threatened to sue her due to the song "Judas" and protested to cancel the show in the country.
 Archbishop Ramon Arguelles also urged the general public to boycott the Manila show of the tour.
-“Her fans are in danger of falling into the clutches of Satan,” Arguelles said.
+"Her fans are in danger of falling into the clutches of Satan," Arguelles said.
 This was supported as well by former Manila mayor Lito Atienza as he condemned Gaga's song "Judas".
-“We respect freedom of expression in this country.
-We also appreciate art and culture... but the laws should be respected,” he said.
-Gaga responded to the protests in the country during the show, “I'm not a creature of your government, Manila” and said on twitter “And don't worry, if I get thrown in jail in Manila, Beyonce will just bail me out,”.
+"We respect freedom of expression in this country.
+We also appreciate art and culture... but the laws should be respected," he said.
+Gaga responded to the protests in the country during the show, "I'm not a creature of your government, Manila" and said on twitter "And don't worry, if I get thrown in jail in Manila, Beyonce will just bail me out."

 The planned show in Indonesia was cancelled due to threats from extremist groups like the Islamic Defenders Front.
-The group called Gaga the “messenger of the devil” and threatened violence if she stepped off the plane.
+The group called Gaga the "messenger of the devil" and threatened violence if she stepped off the plane.
 Indonesian police also refused to issue a permit for the show, claiming it is too vulgar.
 Police had said they would only issue a permit for the concert if Gaga agreed to tone down the show.
-However, Gaga refused to do so, therefore cancelling the show right ahead.
+However, Gaga refused to do so, therefore cancelling the show.
 Islamic Defenders Front chairman, Habib Salim Alatas, said the cancellation was "good news" for Indonesia's Muslims.
 "FPI [Islamic Defenders Front group] is grateful that she [Lady Gaga] has decided not to come.
 Indonesians will be protected from sin brought about by this Mother Monster, the destroyer of morals," he told.
 Indonesia's conservative Religious Affairs Minister, Suryadharma Ali, also welcomed the cancellation.
 "I strongly believe this cancellation will benefit the country.
 Indonesians need entertainment and art which have moral values."
 Hours after the cancellation, Gaga posted on Twitter (now X), responding to the controversy, "There is nothing holy about hatred" and said to her Indonesian fans, "I'm so very sorry to the fans and just as devastated as you, if not more.
 You are everything to me."